alexiusvdt/ToDoList-Styled/README.md

 ## Known Issues
 - users can submit items without due dates
-- tags can be created, but not assigned
 - general style improvements can be made

 ## Thanks